arcus-azure/arcus.scripting/docs/preview/features/powershell/arm.md

 In some deployments resource-locks are being assigned.
 To help in removing these quickly, we have provided you with a function that removes all the existing locks on the resource group.

-While this seems dangerous, only users with sufficient access rights are allowed to delete locks.
+While this seems dangerous, only users with access to the following actions are allowed to delete locks:
+ - _Microsoft.Authorization/*_
+ - _Microsoft.Authorization/locks/*_

+ Of the built-in roles, only **Owner** and **Access Administrator** are granted those actions.

 | Parameter           | Mandatory | Description                                                                                       |
 | ------------------- | --------- | ------------------------------------------------------------------------------------------------- |